-Sheer Khurma/Kurma is a Persian term for Milk with Dates or I should say it's an Urdu term, from my friend only I get to know the importance of Dates in the holy month of Ramzan and it is really auspicious to make Sheer Khurma on the day of Eid.
-But I love this dessert because of it's simplicity and delicate taste, there is no complicated process to prepare it yet it has that perfect Indian Dessert taste.
+Sheer Khurma/Kurma is a Persian term for Milk with Dates or I should say it’s an Urdu term, from my friend only I get to know the importance of Dates in the holy month of Ramzan and it is really auspicious to make Sheer Khurma on the day of Eid.
+But I love this dessert because of its simplicity and delicate taste, there is no complicated process to prepare it yet it has that perfect Indian Dessert taste.

 Eid Mubarak to all my readers!!!
 I wish this Eid might bring peace and love to the countries burning in hatred.

-Recipe: Sheer Khurma (Sweet Vermicelli Pudding)
+Sheer Khurma Recipe (Sweet Vermicelli Pudding)

 1 litre full cream milk